Generalized Fourier transform method for nonlinear anomalous diffusion equation: solving the generalized diffusion equation with generalized Fourier transform

-We validate the $\Phi_n$ transform method by comparing the numerical results with the analytical solution.
 Fig. (\ref{fig:sm1}) shows the analytical and the numerical solution for $K_0=1$, $D=1$, and $\theta=2.5$ at different times.
 According to the classification discussed in \cite{malacarne2001nonlinear}, this example is a subdiffusion case with $\theta>D(1-\nu)$.
 From fig. (\ref{fig:sm1}), it can be seen that the numerical solution is in good agreement with the analytical solution.
 In addition, we observe the short tail behaviours of the solution $ \rho (r,t)$.